 I realize this is a character flaw for some of you out there but I can accept my flaws.

 When my parents came out for New Years, my mom brought along these Peanut Butter Balls she had made.

 Just like her normal Buckeyes only completely covered in chocolate but with an added twist: Rice Krispies in the mix for crunch.

 That is just what it needed!

 So we decided to make more while everyone was here.

-Because I ate all of them before everyone got here.
+Because I ate all of them.

-And even though my mama made the balls and brought the recipe up with her, somehow along the way, these became known all weekend as “Betsy’s Balls”.
+Even though my mama made the balls and brought the recipe up with her, somehow along the way, these became known all weekend as “Betsy’s Balls”.

 All because Betsy was put in charge of the chocolate dipping process.